 For the intra-community supply of services or from the receipt of services from abroad there is no registration threshold.

 Any individual carrying on business outside Cyprus and whose operations would be taxable if they were carried out in Cyprus, is able to apply for voluntary registration.
-In such a case, the advantage is that that individual’s supplies will not be subject to VAT but the individual will be able to claim input VAT on its expenses and purchases.
+In such a case, the advantage is that that individual’s supplies will not be subject to VAT but the individual will be able to claim input VAT on its expenses and purchases, subject to certain conditions.